rhodesy76-2/jdr_test/README.md

     print("Oops!
 That is not a valid input.")

-# Step 6: Combined above into a check letter while loop until only a single alphabetic letter is input
+# Step 12 (extra): Combined above into a check letter while loop until only a single alphabetic letter is input

 while True:
     guess = input("Please input a single letter")